blacklightpy/vaultofknowledge/01. Personal/Daily Notes/Entry of 29th Jan, 2025.md

 		- Chakras
 - Chakras in Western Theosophy
 - Homeopathy - bad alternative medicine, but with a placebo effect
-- Allopathy - Homeopathic description of Heroic Medicine, the precursor of Modern Evidence-Based Medicine
+- Allopathy - derogatory label used by homeopaths to describe Heroic Medicine, the precursor of Modern Evidence-Based Medicine
 	- Heroic Medicine
 		- Based on the Humoural theory or Humorism
 			- Four Humours (juices / sap) (Similar to Doshas)